 Three miles beyond, there’s a signposted link to Kendal, gateway to the Lake District, via the Walney 2 Wear cycle route.
 The West Coast Main Line railway station at Oxenholme makes this a useful halt if you can’t spare the time to do the route in one go.
 From here onwards, the route will be unremittingly wild and rural – just what you came for.

-After Slaggyford, though, the cycleway takes over, making a very pleasant railway path.
-There’s one brief interruption at Lambley, where a house-owner has refused to allow bikes through; exasperatingly, this requires a steep climb and prevents through passage over the impressive (Sustrans-owned) Lambley Viaduct.
-Let’s hope they move house!
+Slaggyford (239mi) After Slaggyford, the cycleway takes over, making a very pleasant railway path.
+There’s one brief interruption at Lambley, where a home-owner has refused to allow bikes through; exasperatingly, this requires a steep climb and prevents through passage over the impressive (Sustrans-owned) Lambley Viaduct.
+Is it unfair to hope they might move house?

 There are two routes to choose from here.
 One is well-signposted, entirely on tarmac, gently undulating and pretty.
 The other is unsignposted, requires a phone call beforehand, partly surfaced with rough gravel… and it’s stunning.